zsoltszabo/node-uglifier/README.md

 node-uglifier
 =========

 As I have just completed a huge pure Nodejs project in 80+ files.
-So I started to search for methods to have at least a minimal protection for my server side code.
+I started to search for methods to have at least a minimal protection for my server side code.
 I found no simple solution that could handle the **NodeJS** module system so I created **node-uglifier**.
 My almost 500Kb code in about 80 files got packed into a single file with around 150Kb size.

 how it works